-A certificate of completion, with attendee’s contact hours, will be sent to attendees following both the in-person session and the follow-up teleconference.
+A certificate of achievement, with attendee’s contact hours, will be given to attendees at the conclusion of the session or when all criteria are met.

 Regarding Conflicts of Interest: The planners and presenters of this continuing education offering have attested that there are no conflicts of interest as defined by the American Nurses Association Credentialing Center related to this presentation.